28 November 2018 – 20 January 2019

 ‘I am creating a sort of anticipation in thought, a premonition that something could happen; the thought of how we might react to living with the potential darkness that is subconsciously growing within us.
 In this increasingly exposed world we live in, the ability to know and anticipate a state that is evolving within the self is more crucial than ever.’
 Christine Ay Tjoe, 2018

-White Cube is pleased to present an exhibition of new works by Indonesian artist Christine Ay Tjoe at Bermondsey.
-Titled ‘Black, kcalB, Black, kcalB’, it explores the idea of darkness and features large-scale oil paintings and drawings on aluminium plates.
+Titled ‘Black, kcalB, Black, kcalB’, the exhibition explores the idea of darkness and features large-scale oil paintings and drawings on aluminium plates.
 ‘The reality is that darkness is part of human nature’ Ay Tjoe has said.
 ‘If we create a distance between it and the self, treat it as something that can be calmed, made docile, be reshaped, freed yet part of ourselves, it is not just the enemy but an eternal life partner.’

 Ay Tjoe’s gestural practice, which includes painting, sculpture and installation as well as a number of printmaking mediums such as intaglio, woodcut and silkscreen, is rooted in an exploration of expressive line and the fundamental principles of drawing.
 In her new series of paintings, she addresses the duality of human existence and the dialogue between our inner and outer states, between idealism and existentialism.
 Discussing her work The Comrade (2017), for example, whose title alludes to the notion of a doppelgänger and to the binary emotions and character traits embedded within the human psyche, Ay Tjoe points to the eternal human struggle: ‘How do we build a relationship with the dark potential that we have which is permanent and cannot escape?’.